dj95/zj-smart-sessions/README.md

   The goal of this project is to speed up my workflow with zellij sessions.
 It implements fuzzy finding, that matches on a combination of session and tab name to directly find the corresponding tab in a session.

+  In addition to listing existing session, zj-smart-session offers a way to create new ones based on directories.
+  For this feature, a command/script that returns a list of all possible directories must be configured.
+It then executes (and caches) the command and provides a fuzzy search.
+Sessions are created based on the last path name.
+If a session with this name exists, the existing session will be attached.
 </p>

 ![screenshot displaying the session manager](./assets/demo.png)